dongyx/hardv/README.md

 A card is a key-value structure contains at least two fields `Q` and `A`.

-The `Q` field represents the front side of a physical card.
-It's usually a question or a clue.
-The `A` field represents the back side of a physical card.
-It's usually the answer or information regarding the `Q` field.

 The key and the value are separated by a tab character or a newline character.